gpopesc/docker-xfce-debian-synology/README.md

     restart: unless-stopped
 ```
 Create a local folder "data", then "docker-compose up -d" from your ssh command prompt
-Wait for container to startup about 1 minute, depending of your configuration.
-Acces the container with a VNC client on port 5905 or simply http://server-ip:8080 in your browser.

 *Method 2: build the image yourself and customize it according with your needs.*